Botulism Clinical Research

 The type of study being performed by Avail Clinical Research directly reflects your involvement.
 Sometimes, participating in a botulism clinical trial in Florida is as simple as agreeing to let our researchers have a copy of your test results, but most are more involved and even require some tests and even a visit to our clinic.
 Participants are compensated for time and travel, and the study related care, including physical examinations, laboratory services and study medicines are all provided.

-Botulism Clinical Trials now Enrolling
+Botulism Clinical Trials in DeLand

 Avail Clinical Research is currently conducting a wide array of clinical studies for new vaccinations.
 You may be eligible to participate in one of our Florida botulism clinical trials and contribute to the development and approval of a new drug or treatment.
 As a participant, there is no cost to you at any point during the study and health insurance is not required.
 Browse our clinical trials being conducted now to find the study best suited for you.